 Estate Plan Now to Avoid Pain Later

-Estate planning is not just an important step to take in ensuring one’s final wishes are met, it is also a kindness performed for the surviving loved ones.
+Estate planning is not just an important step to take in seeing that one’s final wishes are met, it is also a kindness performed for the surviving loved ones.

-Attorney Chris Woodard, co-founder of Woodard Law Group, says that by taking a handful of essential steps now, you can secure some comfort and peace of mind for those who will enact those plans after you’re gone.
+Attorney Chris Woodard, co-founder of Woodward Law Group, says that by taking a handful of essential steps now, you can secure comfort and peace of mind for those who will enact those plans after you’re gone.

 ► Power of attorney.
 Having someone authorized to navigate legal questions, administer wills and handle other legal matters can help a family avoid unnecessary expenses and proceedings after a loss.

 ► Living wills.
 These address end-of-life issues like the life support question and funeral details, sparing the survivors doubt and uncertainty about the decisions.

 ► Wills vs. trusts.
 You may need to think about guardianships for children or naming beneficiaries of an inheritance.
 A trust will be administered without court supervision by a trustee you designate.
 A will must be probated and administered by an executor, which could have legal costs attached.

 ► Review.
 Once you’ve done your estate planning, return to it every time there is a major change in your life.
 A divorce or death might mean you need to change the beneficiary of an insurance policy, 401(k) or bank account balance, for example.